9 Patio Garden Ideas for a Small Yard

 Keep an eye on climbing plants

 Be cautious when you plant climbers like ivy or morning glories, as many climbing plants can take over your yard or patio if you don't regularly maintain the landscaping.
-If you only want them in a certain area, trim these plants as they start to grow outside the boundaries.
+Make sure to create a regular pruning routine during growing seasons.

 Water plants frequently